 - Send the fax to ‘email@example.com’ and type the recipient’s fax number in the subject field without spaces, including the local and international codes.

 - Add a fax cover page by typing a message in the body text, or you may also attach the fax cover sheet with the documents you need to fax.
 Leave the body texts if you prefer the second option.

 - Add the files you need to fax and click send.

-The online fax service will convert those attachments into printable documents, so the recipient will receive them as they are in his or her fax machine.
+The online fax service will convert those attachments into printable documents, so the recipient will receive them as they are in their fax machine.

 Online fax service providers use encryption to protect the transmission of faxes through the internet.
 256-bit end-to-end encryption is one of the most secure encryption methods after 128-bit and 192-bit, ensuring that the faxes you send are protected from cyber snoopers.

-iFax is using international standard encryption, 256-bit AES, which secures all transmissions of senders and receivers.
-You can try this internet fax service today for free on a 7-day trial and see how it goes as you test its features on your smartphone or computer.
+Just so you know, iFax uses international standard encryption, 256-bit AES, which secures all transmissions of senders and receivers.
+You can try this internet fax service today and see how it goes as you test its features on your smartphone or computer.